What are 401(k) Contribution Limits?

 The additional contribution limit covers the total of the elective deferral contributions, catch-up contributions, and all the money added by the employer in matching funds or bonus system.
 The contribution limit cannot exceed the lesser of an individual’s total annual compensation or $55,000 for workers under 50, or $61,000 for workers aged 50 years and above.
 The total limit for all contributions was increased by $1,000 in 2018 compared to the value in 2017.

-Participating in the 401(k) retirement plan allows employees to take advantage of employer contributions.
+Participating in a 401(k) retirement plan enables employees to take advantage of employer contributions.
 The employer contributions were capped at $36,000 per year in 2017, and they were increased to $36,500 per year in 2018.
-The contributions comprise any employer matching of employee contributions and other elective employer contributions like employee bonuses made to the retirement plan regardless of employee participation.
+The contributions comprise any employer matching of employee contributions and other elective employer contributions like employee bonuses made to the retirement plan, regardless of employee participation.

-However, employer contributions are subject to the overall limit on the total contributions which is $55,000 for workers below 50 and $61,000 for workers 50 years and above.
+However, employer contributions are subject to the overall limit on the total contributions, which is $55,000 for workers below 50 and $61,000 for workers 50 and above.

 Exceeding the 401(k) Contribution Limit

-Some workers may be able to maximize their 401(k) contribution limits, and they will need to determine how much is too much.
-One way that an employee can know how much to contribute from the paycheck to the 401(k) plan is to divide the limit by the gross income.
+Some workers may be able to maximize their 401(k) contribution limits, but they will need to determine how much is too much.
+One way that an employee can know how much to contribute from their paycheck to the 401(k) plan is to divide the limit by their gross income.
 It will give the percentage of gross income that workers will contribute to the retirement plan without exceeding the allowed limit.
 If a worker’s annual contribution exceeds the allowed limit, he/she should inform the retirement plan to refund the excess contribution.